devtut/generate/docs/git/rewriting-history-with-filter-branch.md

 ---
-metaTitle: "Rewriting history with filter-branch"
+metaTitle: "Git - Rewriting history with filter-branch"
 description: "Changing the author of commits, Setting git committer equal to commit author"
 ---